-2.26 This shows that, of sites which were granted permission in 2016 or earlier, a total of 330 dwellings on four sites (average 83 dwellings) have full planning permission but have not been started and a further 443 dwellings on two sites (average 222 dwellings) have outline planning permission but have not then had their reserved matters approved.
+- 2.25 This shows that, of sites which were granted permission in 2016 or later, a total of 176 dwellings on six sites (average 29 dwellings) have full planning permission but have not been started and a further 344 dwellings on five sites (average 69 dwellings) have outline planning permission, but have not then had their reserved matters approved.
 It is noted that the average site size is larger for sites where outline planning permission has been sought compared with sites where full planning permission is sought.
-However, these six sites account for 773 dwellings outstanding for at least three years.

-2.27 For dwellings on sites which have not completed since 2017, a high number - 1,797 dwellings on 16 sites (average 112 dwellings) have outline planning permission and a further 418 dwellings on 14 sites (average 30 dwellings) have either full planning permission or reserved matters approval.
-Many of these sites will have received this relatively recently so are not necessarily a concern in terms of delivery.
+However, these 11 sites account for 520 dwellings outstanding for at least three years. - 2.26 For dwellings on sites which have not completed since 2017, a high number 2,803 dwellings on 30 sites (average 93 dwellings) have outline planning permission and a further 492 dwellings on 11 sites (average 45 dwellings) have either full planning permission or reserved matters approval.
+Many of these sites will have received this relatively recently so are not necessarily a concern in terms of delivery. - 2.27 Figure 2.3 shows the equivalent data to Figure 2.2 for minor sites.
+This shows that there are 137 dwellings which have had full planning permission since 2016 but have not been completed and a further 12 dwellings that have had outline planning permission but have not been progressed in that time.
+For sites since 2017, the equivalent figures increase significantly to 314 dwellings with full planning permission and 185 dwellings with outline planning permission.
+However, again many of these may have received permission relatively recently.